 1. SET A BUDGET

 Financial advisors recommend lessees pay no more than 30 percent of their income on rent.
 But that doesn’t necessarily mean you should spend up to 30 percent, especially if you’re trying to save for a down payment or an upcoming retirement.
-If you’re not a mathematician, using tor makes estimating a monthly rental budget simple.
+If you’re not a mathematician, using a rental affordability calculator makes estimating a monthly rental budget simple.

 According to Zillow, LA rents cost a median monthly price of $2,490, which represents a 5.3 percent increase from last year.
 Compared to the U.S. as a whole, where the median rent price is $1,362 per month – up 3.7 percent in the last year – finding an apartment in LA is costly.